One of the Joys of Maturity |

 |

-Portuguese Kale Soup Kale is a little known vegetable, other than often appearing as garnish on salad bars in restaurants.
-That's too bad, as it's a tasty green that has fabulous health benefits.
+Clicking through one of our banner ads or some of our text links and making a purchase will produce a small commission for us from the sale.
+Portuguese Kale Soup Kale used to be a little known vegetable, other than often appearing as garnish on salad bars in restaurants.
+It's great that the world has discovered in the last few years that the tasty green has fabulous health benefits.
 With a lush crop of kale ready to be picked, I decided to grab the camera and document what passes for a kale soup recipe at our house.

 Since reading about kale soup in the late 70's, I've been working on our version of Crockett's recipe for years.
-We generally can and/or freeze two or three batches of Portuguese Kale Soup each year.
+We can and/or freeze two or three batches of Portuguese Kale Soup each year.
 It's a hearty dish that warms the bones on cold winter days and is not bad at all as a summer dish as well.
 I generally try to hold off making kale soup until we have as many of the ingredients as possible available from our own garden.
-The list may include kale, of course, along with garlic and onions, tomatoes, green beans, carrots, and potatoes.
-I actually grew kidney beans for it one year, but I found I wasn't so good at growing, threshing, and drying beans!
-Our kale soup usually starts with our own chicken broth collected from times when we buy lots of bone-in chicken breasts, bone and freeze the fillets, and boil and bone the rest for chicken and broth.
+The list may include kale, of course, along with garlic and onions, tomatoes, green beans, peas, carrots, kidney beans, and potatoes.
+Our kale soup usually starts with our own chicken broth collected from times when we buy lots of skin-on, bone-in chicken breasts, bone and freeze the fillets, and boil and bone the rest for chicken and broth.
 Since we really like chicken and noodles, kale soup has to compete for the broth.
-We sometimes also add a large can of chicken broth from the grocery.
+We sometimes also add a large box or two of Swanson Chicken Broth.
 How much chicken broth you have on hand really decides how big a batch of kale soup you're going to make.
 Or possibly, how much kale and how rich you want your broth...
 We've also successfully used turkey broth for the soup.

 We have lots of Walla Walla sweet onions this year, so I used those for the soup this time.
 Walla Wallas have a nice, mild taste, but spoil quickly.
 I did get a bit carried away peeling onions and only ended up using a few for the soup.
 The rest from the photo above went into the fridge for later use.